lc00/wiki-experiment/Innovation.md

     * Defensible - Hard for a competitor to replicate
     * Reinforcable - Better over time for free
 * Output-based metrics favor traditional execution.
 Measure things that favor long-term strategy.

+Spontaneous private deregulation = Platforms ignoring laws (eg. Uber, AirBnb).
+Incumbents are at risk if:
+* The consumers are unnecessarily being protected
+* Your business practices can be codified or computer assisted